 AI monitoring layer

 The AI layer ensures the data inside the PMS is trustworthy.
+In a modern multifamily software ecosystem, this validation step closes gaps between systems of record and daily operations.

 Without it, executives operate based on assumptions.